Back to Blog

 Frequently Asked Questions

 What time does Apache 207 typically take the stage?
-Doors for Apache 207 concerts usually open around 6:00 PM or 6:30 PM.
-An opening act, if present, typically performs for 30-45 minutes, starting around 7:30 PM or 8:00 PM.
-Apache 207 himself usually takes the stage between 8:30 PM and 9:00 PM and performs for approximately 1.5 to 2 hours, concluding the show around 10:30 PM to 11:00 PM.
+While specific times can vary, doors usually open around 1.5 to 2 hours before the main act.
+For a concert at the Olympiahalle, expect doors to open around 6:00 PM to 6:30 PM.
+If there’s an opening act, they typically perform for 30-45 minutes, starting around 7:30 PM to 8:00 PM.
+Apache 207 usually takes the stage between 8:30 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM.

 Top Tips for Apache 207 at Olympiahalle Munich